digna-ai/releases/2024.09/Command Line Inteface.md

 ## Using ‘version’ command

-To check the installed version of dignacli, use the --version option.
+To check the installed version of *dignacli*, use the --version option.

-**Command Usage:**
+### Command Usage
 ```bash
 dignacli --version
 ```

-**Example Output**
+### Example Output
 ```bash
 dignacli version 2024.09
 ```

 ## Using logging options

-By default, the console output of the Digna commands is designed to be minimalistic.
+By default, the console output of the ***digna*** commands is designed to be minimalistic.
 Most commands offer the possibility of providing additional information, using the following options:

 -- verbose (-v)
 -- debug (-d)